Symbol Library Module

 Source code in SRToolkit/utils/symbol_library.py

 Adds a symbol to the library.
-A symbol should have a type, precedence, and numpy function associated with it.
+A symbol should have a type, precedence, a numpy function, and a LaTeX template associated with it.
 Type "op" should be used for symbols operating on two operands, "fn" for symbols operating on one operand, "lit" for constants with a known value (such as pi or e), "const" for constants/parameters without a value that need to be optimized, and "var" for variables whose values are provided as input data.

 For example, look at the default_symbols function for the SymbolLibrary class.